clyang/GRsync/README.md

 It automatically checks if photos already exists in your local drive.
 Duplicated photos will be skipped and only sync needed photos for you.

+**NOTE: Ricoh GR II only supports 20MHz 802.11n.
+The max transfer speeed I can get is 65Mbps**

 ## Installaion
 1. Get the source from Github